BRIEF-WSE announces changes in mWIG40 and sWIG80 indices

-* Announces that the quarterly adjustment of portfolios of WIG20, WIG20TR, mWIG40, sWIG80, WIG30 and WIG30TR indices will be carried out after trading session on Sept.
-16
+* Said on Thursday that after trading session on June 17 the quarterly adjustment of portfolios of WIG20, WIG20TR, mWIG40, sWIG80, WIG30 and WIG30TR indices will be carried out

 * The portfolios of WIG20, WIG20TR, WIG30 and WIG30TR indices will remain unchanged